lizzij/LearningCurve/README.md

       - some selector has robust test (selector.test.js - then add a test)
       - connected components use different test style
 - timeline: > 2 wks, < 3 months
-  - Increase the size of pedigree image in Inheritance search
+  - Increase the size of pedigree image in Inheritance search (maybe, lighter)
   - Allow multiple expanded search categories
   - Add gnomad sort frequency (both in ui and server, learning ticket)
   - Assign cases to analysts (larger, create a new db model)